-EPD TYPE DECLARED Cradle to Gate with options DECLARED UNIT 1 m2 of installed board of 9.5 mm of thickness and 7.20 kg/m2 weight SYSTEM BOUNDARIES Cradle to Gate with options: stages A1 $-$ 3, A4 $-$ A5, $$ B1 $-$ 7, C1 $-$ 4 and D REFERENCE SERVICE LIFE (RSL) 50 years By default, it corresponds to Standards building design life and value is included in Appendix III of Saint-Gobain Environmental Product Declaration Methodological Guide for Construction Products.
+EPD TYPE DECLARED Cradle to Gate with options DECLARED UNIT 1 m 2 of installed board of 12.5 mm of thickness and 11.7 kg/m 2 of weight SYSTEM BOUNDARIES Cradle to Gate with options: stages A1 - 3, A4 - A5, B1 - 7, C1 - 4 and D REFERENCE SERVICE LIFE (RSL) 50 years By default, it corresponds to Standards building design life and value is included in Appendix III of Saint-Gobain Environmental Product Declaration Methodological Guide for Construction Products.
 CUT-OFF RULES Life Cycle Inventory data for a minimum of 99% of total inflows to the upstream and core module shall be included ALLOCATIONS Production data.
 Recycling, energy and waste data have been calculated on a mass basis GEOGRAPHICAL COVERAGE AND TIME PERIOD Scope includes: Denmark Data included is collected from one production site in Kalundborg, Denmark, Saint-Gobain Denmark A/S, Gyproc Data collected for the year 2017.
 Cradle to grave study.
 Background data: Ecoinvent (from 2015 to 2016) and GaBi (from 2013 to 2016) PRODUCT CPC CODE 37530 Articles of plaster or of composition based on plaster